Last updated on September 22nd, 2023 at 02:52 pm

-We visited the Luray KOA this spring and loved it!
+We visited the Spacious Skies Shenandoah Views Campground when it was the Luray KOA.
 Nestled between Shenandoah National Park and George Washington National Forest, it has fabulous views all around the campground, not to mention all the recreational opportunities.

 Watch the short video review below or continue reading for more details.

 We love KOAs because they offer so many different types of sites to suit any budget or preference, and this one was no exception.
 In fact, the Luray KOA had some of the most unique site offerings that we’ve seen.

 - Deluxe Patio Sites – These are full hook-up pull-through sites with a dining table, extra seating area with lounge chairs, umbrella, and fire ring.
 We stayed in these sites as you can see from the image above.
 We loved how the fire pit area had its own little patio too.

 - Standard Pull-Thru Sites – There were standard full hook-up pull-thru sites that come with a smaller concrete patio, picnic table, and fire ring.

 - Back-In Pergola Sites – These sites were so cool, we want to stay in one next time.
 They have a picnic table under the pergola, which is situated at the rear of your RV.
 Then just below the pergola, there is an extra seating area with lounge chairs, a fire ring, and mountain views.